 The private key is stored in the protected memory of the RFID chip and cannot be read from outside.
 The reader verifies the validity of this digital signature using the public key from DG15 (for electronic passports) or DG13 (for driver’s licenses) and identifies the chip as authentic only if the returned signature is correct.

-The Chip Authentication procedure is an improvement over Active Authentication, as it uses more advanced cryptographic algorithms.
+The Chip Authentication procedure is an improvement over Active Authentication.
 By using two pairs of public and private keys, it employs a shared secret key accessible to both parties involved in the process.
 This serves two purposes: establishing secure messaging between the passport and the reader, and protecting against chip cloning.

 How it works: